 By digitalizing and automizing manufacturing and shipping, paper in factories is arbitrary.
 Once paper is removed, it reduces the CO2 footprint of the production sites.
 Even more impressive is the use of the Internet of Things within factories.
 Data collected from sensors in the factories alert employees to which parts of the production line could be optimized.
 These types of environmental management systems, among other functions, reduce filling line waste and eliminate incorrect labeling.

 For example, utilizing adapted smart home technology in production sites allows Henkel to track weather conditions to adjust the overall manufacturing process.
 With this data, the production sites can use resources like gas and water more sustainably.
 The company also launched an environmental management system.
-Each of these contributes to reducing Henkel’s global energy consumption by three to five percent by 2020.

 What comes next?
 Looking to the future